nathcouret/cronix/readme.md

 #### parse

 Parse a cron expression according to the parser's context.
 Returns an ast corresponding to the parsed expression.
+If parsing fails a `CronixParserException` will be added to the error list and the return value will be null.

 ```typescript
 function parse(expression: string|CronixExpression): CronExpression